chenyuan0510/Chi-MIC-share/README.md

-# OIC
-Optimal Information Coefficient - A new method to calculate the MIC values
+A novel feature selection method based on Chi-MIC and redundancy sharing